Master of Science in Architecture Studies

 - History, Theory and Criticism: 4.661, Theory and Method in the Study of Architecture and Art (HTC students are required to take this subject both fall terms of their residency)

-- Six subjects within the student’s area of interest; in Architecture and Urbanism, two of the subjects must be 4.241J Theory of City Form and one approved option design studio
+- Six subjects within the student’s area of interest; in the Aga Khan Program for Islamic Architecture, one additional required subject is 4.612 Islamic Architecture and the Environment; in Architecture and Urbanism, two of the subjects must be 4.241J Theory of City Form and one approved option design studio

 - 4.288, Preparation for SMArchS Thesis (3rd term)